petschau/WinFellow/fellow/doxygen/Documentation/HOWTO Regression Testing.md

 Before this commit, the emulator would crash to the desktop with a NULL pointer exception.

-r957: clear dma pending flag when blit is initiated from enabling dma in wdmacon
+r957: clear DMA pending flag when blit is initiated from enabling DMA in wdmacon
 --------------------------------------------------------------------------------
 Start the demo "Megademo 8" (Kefrens).
 Enter the "snake bite" section and verify that it loads normally.